gabrielkorytiak/Windows-Deployment-Script/README.md

 # Windows-Deployment-Script

-This scripts is for auomated manual install of Windows
+This scripts are for auomated manual install of Windows

 MAKE SURE THAT DRIVE D IS INSTALL MEDIA